bobot/oci/INSTALL.md

 Please ensure that you truly have the latest version available of OCaml and each package.
 OCI loves to use bleeding edge stuff.

+#### opam package

+There is now an opam package for oci.
+Thus, you should be able to install it directly through opam with the following command:
 ```
 opam pin add oci --kind=git "git@git.frama-c.com:bobot/oci.git#master"
 ```

 ### Compilation step